Desktop

 Parsec

 Parsec is a tool that can be used to remotely access macOS and Windows hosts.
-It supports Linux, macOS, and Windows hosts.
+It supports Linux, macOS, and Windows as clients.
+Hosting support for Linux is not currently in development but may come in 2024 or 2025.
+[11]

 Virtual Monitors